randyrants/sharpkeys/README.md

+# Refactored by hack2root

+The main purpose of this fork is to elimenate old bugs in code, add unit tests, move to MVC pattern, and add several clients:

+- UWP (JS)
+- WPF (C#)

 ## Project Description
 SharpKeys is a utility that manages a Registry key that allows Windows to remap one key to any other key.
 Included in the application is a list of common keyboard keys and a Type Key feature to automatically recognize most keyboard keys.
 It was originally developed in C# using .NET v2 but has been updated to support .NET 4.0 Client Profile